Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Probability-and-Stats/probability_statistics.md

 ## Probability space ##

-You have had an introduction to probability in APMA 3100.
-Here we will refresh key elements and cover the following concepts which together form a probability space:
+Here we will refresh key elements from your introduction to probability course and cover the following concepts which together form a probability space:
 - An __experiment__;
 - The __sample space__ of an experiment, a set whose elements are the __sample points__;